oras-project/community/governance/GOVERNANCE.md

 There are two types of owners in the ORAS project organized hierarchically.
 ORAS [org owners][oras-project-owners] oversee the overall project and its health.
 Subproject owners focus on a single repository, a group of related repositories, a service (e.g., a website), or subproject to support the other subprojects (e.g., marketing or community management).

-Changes in Oras Org owners have to be announced via an [oras-project/community/issues][oras-issues-new].
+Changes in ORAS Org owners have to be announced via an [oras-project/community/issues][oras-issues-new].
 Changes to sub-project owners are to be announced via the appropriate sub-project issue.

 ### Owner Responsibility